When is it ok to look at ladies’ breasts?

 A further study published in 2018[5] used eye-tracking technology to analyse how a human observer processed the visual information provided by medical imaging.
 One finding of this research was that, surprisingly, the longer a specialist examined a mammogram, the more likely it was that abnormalities would be missed.
 Not so surprising was the conclusion that experts were better at identifying abnormalities than novices and could do so faster with generally lower saccadic rates.

 Also exciting for the field of breast surgery is the announcement that Google Health’s AI is now more successful than human radiologists at reading mammograms.
-When faced with the X-rays of nearly 29,000 British and over 90,000 American women, the AI model correctly identified cancer in more cases than a single doctor had been able to do (the practise used currently in the US) and matched the identification rate of the double-reading system now used in the UK which requires two specialists to analyze the images.
+When faced with the X-rays of nearly 29,000 British and over 90,000 American women, the AI model correctly identified cancer in more cases than a single doctor had been able to do (the practice used currently in the US) and matched the identification rate of the double-reading system now used in the UK which requires two specialists to analyze the images.
 The algorithm reduced the number of false-positive results by up to 1.2% and false -negative results by up to 2.7% compared to the current UK method, and by 5.7% and 9.4% respectively compared to US data.

 These stories show the benefits that computer vision can bring to breast health.
-If years of experience and practise bring higher levels of correctly interpreting medical images, then it stands to reason that a deep learning algorithm could learn these skills in a fraction of the time and be put to work reading mammograms to a high level of success.
+If years of experience and practice bring higher levels of correctly interpreting medical images, then it stands to reason that a deep learning algorithm could learn these skills in a fraction of the time and be put to work reading mammograms to a high level of success.
 But remember we still need the algorithms to be written, so it’s not all over to the computers just yet!

-Active Silicon manufactures a range of components specifically for medical imaging, from embedded systems used in ophthalmic surgery and radiation therapy, to long-reach video cameras for live-streaming outside the operating theatre.
+Active Silicon manufactures a range of components specifically for medical imaging, from embedded systems used in ophthalmic surgery and radiation therapy, to long-reach video cameras for live-streaming outside the operating theater.
 View our product range and get in touch to understand more about how we’re supporting modern medical innovation.
 You can also read more about eye-tracking applications in our recent blog.

 [1] https://journals.lww.com/plasreconsurg/Fulltext/2019/12000/Analysis_of_the_Visual_Perception_of_Female_Breast.1.aspx